slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On geniality

 <!--
+> *"If you have to ask what jazz is, you'll never know." -- Louis Armstrong*
 > *"What is the difference between a madman and a genious?
 Success."
 -- Javier Milei*
 -->